 The black-footed cat has the highest, by far, catch ratio of any wild cat.
 They successfully catch up to 60% of all attempts!
-This is pretty impressive considering much larger cats, like leopards, lions, and tigers barely get 20% of their targets.
+This is pretty impressive considering much larger cats, like leopards, lions, and tigers barely get 20% or less of their targets.

 8.)
 They are polygynous (males mate with multiple females).

 9.)
 Mating season is between July – March.